owncloud/ocis/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

 *   **Check if there's already an extension or other component which provides that enhancement, even in a different way.**
 *   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aowncloud)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
-Feel free to use the Github emojis to indicate that you are in favour of an enhancement request.
+Feel free to use the GitHub emojis to indicate that you are in favour of an enhancement request.

 #### How Do I Submit A (Good) Enhancement Suggestion